 Related Post: Bee Balms or Bee Bums?

 The spiky spears and fragrant white flowers of yucca may make a bold statement in your garden, but deer will leave them alone.
 And kids should too — those spear-like leaves can cut!
-These Southwest U.S. native plants thrive on neglect and do excellently in dry, even drought-like conditions.
+These Southwest U.S. native deer-resistant plants thrive on neglect and do excellently in dry, even drought-like conditions.

 Make sure that they are planted in full sun and very well-draining soil anywhere from zones 4 to 11.
 If you like the flowers but aren’t fond of varieties like the Adam’s needle (Yucca filamentosa), or the aptly-named Spanish bayonet (Y. aloifolia), try finding the softer-leaved Bear grass yucca (Y. smalliana).